-I was frantic, heart palpitations pumping blood aggressively, threatening to burst through my artery.
+I was frantic, my heart pumping blood aggressively and threatening to burst through my artery.
 My breaths came out in erratic spurts, unable to control the shudders that had taken over my entire body.

 I was at the point of losing consciousness from fear of experiencing what I only saw in the movies.
 I had watched too many goddamn murder documentaries to know that I wouldn’t stand a chance.

-Any rational thoughts were blown into the wind, dissipating amongst the thick smog that enwrapped the cityscape into a tight envelope, masking any visible streetlights around the block.
+Any rational thoughts were blown into the wind, dissipating among the thick smog that enwrapped the cityscape into a tight envelope, masking any visible streetlights around the block.

 I tried to remain calm as I listened for any sounds from the inside, but all I could hear was the dull music coming from Norman’s crappy record player and the fierce drumming of my heartbeat against my chest.

 I had left him listening to that old thing before hesitantly making my way through the small corridor, to the back.
-Usually Norman did the disposing other nights, due to the late hour shifts but this particular evening, I had been eager to get things done and leave by 2 am.
+Usually Norman did the disposing other nights, due to the late hour shifts but this particular evening, I had been eager to get things done and leave by two a.m.